 Simple English definitions for legal terms

-Read a random definition: port of call
+Read a random definition: L.

 A court of appeals is a type of court that listens to appeals from other courts.
 This means that if someone disagrees with a decision made by a lower court, they can ask the court of appeals to review the decision and possibly change it.
 This can happen in both state and federal courts.